Many parents have common concerns when searching for a four-year-old program. Here are some questions you may have:

-At New Life we like to break up the daily routine with many different special events and themes.
+At New Life, we like to break up the daily routine with many different special events and themes.
 We have several special visitors throughout the year including the local fire department and a dentist.
-We celebrate birthdays, autumn harvest, Thanksgiving, Christmas, Easter, a Mother's Day Tea and a Pancakes with Dad Day!
+We celebrate birthdays, autumn harvest, Thanksgiving, Christmas, Easter, Mother's Day and Dad's Day!
 The children learn songs focusing on the Bible, holidays and fun-filled themes for the Christmas and Graduation programs.
 Parents and family members are invited to attend the Christmas and Graduation programs and enjoy refreshments afterwards.
 However, due to COVID, some events may not be held.
 Parents will be updated of any changes.

 Will I be informed of my child's progress throughout the year?

 Parent/teacher conferences can be scheduled at any time upon request.
 A detailed progress report will be sent home in late January and again in June.
-However, conferences are encouraged for all parents in November of the school year to discuss their child's progress.
+However, conferences are encouraged for all parents in November to discuss their child's progress.